CWDG/HTTP-and-How-the-Web-Works-Presentation/slides.md

 ## Browser Specifics
 - Diving Deeper, this time on your machine.

-- I want to visit.
-Where do I begin?
+- I have a page.
+Where does my browser begin?

 ---